-- which was not or could not have been expected to be foreseen by the parties at the time of the conclusion of the contract; - as a result of a reason not caused by the debtor, and - the circumstances present at the time of the contract fundamentally changed against the debtor in a manner that requiring performance would be in contradiction with the good faith principle;
+- 1. which was not or could not have been expected to be foreseen by the parties at the time of the conclusion of the contract; - 2. as a result of a reason not caused by the debtor, and - 3. the circumstances present at the time of the contract fundamentally changed against the debtor in a manner that required performance would be in contradiction with the good faith principle;

-then the debtor may ask to adapt or renegotiate the contract, or terminate it if adaptating it is not possible.
+then the debtor may ask to adapt or renegotiate the contract or terminate it if adaptation is impossible.